kanisterio/kanister/examples/mysql-kopia-repository-server/README.md

 **NOTE:**

-Do not delete the secrets that were created above in order to ensure the proper functioning of the repository server and to avoid any errors while creating actionsets.
+Do not delete the secrets that were created above in order to ensure the proper functioning of the repository server and to avoid any errors while executing actionsets.

 ### Create Blueprint